Chart Color Schemes

 Castle Hill - East ranks among the oldest 10% of areas nationwide

-Castle Hill - East's median age at 53 years is significantly higher than Greater Sydney's average of 37 years and exceeds the national average of 38 years.
-The age profile shows that those aged 85+ are particularly prominent, making up 12.9% of the population, while those aged 25-34 make up only 5.2%, compared to Greater Sydney's figures.
-This concentration of those aged 85+ is well above the national average of 2.2%.
-Between 2021 and present, the percentage of the population aged 15-24 has grown from 10.5% to 13.6%, while the 65-74 age group has increased from 9.1% to 10.2%.
-Conversely, the 85+ cohort has declined from 14.8% to 12.9%, and the 5-14 age group has dropped from 11.5% to 10.3%.
-By 2041, Castle Hill - East's age composition is expected to shift notably.
-The 85+ group is projected to grow by 63% (438 people), reaching 1,133 from 694.
-The aging population trend is evident, with those aged 65+ comprising 98% of the projected growth.
-Conversely, population declines are projected for the 25-34 and 0-4 age groups.
+Castle Hill - East's median age in 2021 was 53 years, significantly higher than Greater Sydney's average of 37 years and exceeding the national average of 38 years.
+The age profile showed that those aged 85 years and above were particularly prominent at 12.9%, while the 25 to 34 age group was relatively smaller at 5.2%.
+This concentration of individuals aged 85 years and above was well above the national average of 2.2%.
+Between 2021 and the present day, the population of those aged 15 to 24 has grown from 10.5% to 13.6%, while the 65 to 74 age group increased from 9.1% to 10.2%.
+Conversely, the percentage of individuals aged 85 years and above decreased from 14.8% to 12.9%, and those aged 5 to 14 dropped from 11.5% to 10.3%.
+By 2041, Castle Hill - East is projected to experience notable shifts in its age composition.
+Leading this demographic shift, the number of individuals aged 85 years and above is expected to grow by 63%, reaching a total of 1,133 from the previous figure of 694.
+The aging population trend is evident, with those aged 65 years and above comprising 98% of projected growth.
+Conversely, population declines are projected for individuals aged between 25 to 34 years and those aged 0 to 4 years.